Harpy: Linguistic use and application

 The harpy eagle is a real bird named after the mythological animal.

 The term is often used metaphorically to refer to a nasty or annoying woman.
 In Shakespeare's Much Ado About Nothing, Benedick spots the sharp-tongued Beatrice approaching and exclaims to the prince, Don Pedro, that he would do an assortment of arduous tasks for him "rather than hold three words conference with this harpy!"

 Heraldry

-In the Middle Ages, the harpy, often called the Jungfrauenadler or "maiden eagle" (although it may not have been modeled after the original harpy of Greek mythology), became a popular charge in heraldry, particularly in East Frisia, seen on, among others, the coats-of-arms of Rietberg, Liechtenstein, and the Cirksena.
+In the Middle Ages, the harpy, referred to in German as the Jungfrauenadler or "maiden eagle" (although it may not have been modeled after the original harpy of Greek mythology), became a popular charge in heraldry, particularly in East Frisia, seen on, among others, the coats-of-arms of Rietberg, Liechtenstein, and the Cirksena.
+Among the earliest examples is the city of Nuremberg's device, which used the harpy as early as 1243.

 The harpy also appears in British heraldry, although it remains a peculiarly German device.